Arryboom/UniHook/README.md

 2. UniHook dll which uses polyhook, and then creates runtime callbacks
 3. UniHook loader which injects the UniHook dll, and sends it commands via a shared memory queue/stack system
   * Shared memory synchronization is done through the Shared Memory Mutex object, which uses a WINAPI named mutex, this object can be managed by c++11's locking wrappers such as lock_guard

+#LIMITATIONS
+1. No XMM or SIMD instructions in when compiling in x64, my variation of pusha and popa doesn't restore these.
+2. Possible stack alignment issues
+3. A heap corruption bug is floating around somewhere

 #LICENSE
 MIT